codingthefuturewithai/ai-assistant-instructions/README.md

    - Knowledge base management

 2. **Conduit**

    - Jira integration
    - Confluence integration
    - Issue tracking workflows
    - Standardized templates

+   **Note for Aider Users**: When using conduit commands that create or update Jira issues with aider, you must launch aider with the `--no-git` option.
+This is because conduit requires writing to files outside the code repository, which conflicts with aider's default git integration safety rules.

 ## Contributing